SkynetLabs/skynet-webportal/setup-scripts/README.md

 Once your allowance is set you need to set your node to be a viewnode with the following command:
-`siac renter setallowance --payment-contract-initial-price 10SC`
+`siac renter setallowance --payment-contract-initial-funding 10SC`

 Now your node will begin making 10 contracts per block with many hosts so it can potentially view the whole network's files.